 Having clear rules will help to ensure you’re notified of all employee absences, provide enough time to rearrange cover and help you anticipate when the employee is likely to return to work.

-3. Establish sickness absence trigger points
+3. Sickness absence trigger points

 There are two suggested ways to do this: